 Ferritin Level Interpreter

 ng/mL and µg/L are numerically identical for ferritin — the same number applies regardless of which unit your lab uses.
-Reference ranges vary between laboratories; always discuss results with your doctor.
+Reference ranges vary between laboratories and clinical contexts; always discuss results with a qualified healthcare provider.

 What Ferritin Measures

 Ferritin is an intracellular iron-storage protein found in virtually every cell of the body.
 Its primary role is to capture, store, and release iron in a regulated way, preventing free iron from generating harmful reactive oxygen species.
-A small amount of ferritin circulates in the bloodstream, and this serum ferritin level closely reflects the size of the body's total iron stores — making it the single most sensitive blood test for detecting iron depletion.
+A small amount of ferritin circulates in the bloodstream, and research suggests this serum ferritin level closely reflects the size of total body iron stores — which is why it is widely cited as a sensitive blood marker for detecting low iron stores.

-Unlike haemoglobin, which only falls once iron stores are severely exhausted, ferritin begins to decline as soon as iron reserves start to shrink.
-This means you can be iron-deficient for months before anaemia appears.
-A low ferritin is almost always a reliable sign of insufficient iron stores.
+Unlike haemoglobin, which research suggests only falls once iron stores are severely depleted, ferritin tends to decline as soon as iron reserves start to shrink.
+Studies indicate that low iron stores can be present for months before anaemia appears.
+A low ferritin may be associated with insufficient iron stores.
 Conversely, an elevated ferritin needs careful interpretation: because ferritin is also an acute-phase reactant — produced in larger quantities by the liver during inflammation, infection, or tissue injury — a high result does not automatically indicate iron overload.

 Reference Ranges by Sex and Age